A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations: Introduction

 The rest of this paper is organized as follows.
-In section 2, we give a regularity result of the {\em indefinite} time-harmonic Maxwell equations.
-In section 3 and 4, we propose a new HDG method and establish its well-posedness.
-In section 5, we develop the convergence analysis of the HDG method based on the regularity and stability results.
-In section 6, numerical experiments are performed to verify the theoretical results.
+In \Cref{section2}, we present a regularity result of the {\em indefinite} time-harmonic Maxwell equations.
+In \Cref{S:HDG,section4}, we propose a new HDG method and establish its well-posedness.
+In \Cref{section5}, we develop the convergence analysis of the HDG method based on the regularity and stability results.
+In \Cref{section6}, numerical experiments are performed to verify the theoretical results.

-Throughout this paper, we use $C$ to denote a positive constant independent of mesh size and the wavenumber $k$, not necessarily the same at its each occurrence. {For convenience we use the shorthand notation $a\lesssim b$ and $a \gtrsim b$ for the inequality $a\le Cb$ and $b\le Ca$. $a\backsimeq b$ stands for $a\lesssim b$ and $a\gtrsim b$.}
+Throughout this paper, we use $C$ to denote a positive constant independent of mesh size and the wavenumber $k$, not necessarily the same at its each occurrence. {For convenience we use the shorthand notation $a\lesssim b$ and $a \gtrsim b$ for the inequality $ a\le Cb$ and $ b\le Ca$. $a\backsimeq b$ stands for $a\lesssim b$ and $a\gtrsim b$.}